maidsafe-archive/deps_downloader/README.md

 `ENV` may contain any `NODE_ENV` environment (default is `development`).
 Each environment or platform may contain extra entries.
 Any Platform may also contain a `ENV` entry with other node-env environment overwrites.
 See [examples/complex.json] for a complex version.

-A `disable` property may be added for a particular environment variable condition in order to prevent a default file from being downloaded.
+A `disabled` property may be added for a particular environment variable condition in order to prevent a default file from being downloaded.

+If intending to download more than one version of a file, use the `override` property to prevent the the default configuration from being overwritten.